-The carbon is also runs through a transformer, which puts off EMF’s.
+The carbon is also running through a transformer, which puts off EMFs.
 It’s basically right in front of you while you sit in that hot box.
 All of that compounds and you end up sitting in a very toxic environment.

 Patent vs trademark:

 Patents protect others from making or selling their invention.
-Trademarks protect words, phrases, logos, etc. The patent is usually based off some research and development that the company actually did.
+Trademarks protect words, phrases, logos, etc. The patent is usually based on some research and development that the company actually did.

 Meanwhile, other companies just have a few trademark terms.
 No patents.
 You will see that when you look up the LLC, they have absolutely no research & development or anything invested in their company.